akkartik/mu/mu.md

 value in a register.

 Most languages start from some syntax and do what it takes to implement it.
-Mu, however, is designed as a safe[1] way to program in [a regular subset of 32-bit x86 machine code](subx.md), _satisficing_ rather than optimizing for a clean syntax.
+Mu, however, is designed as a safe way to program in [a regular subset of 32-bit x86 machine code](subx.md), _satisficing_ rather than optimizing for a clean syntax.
 To keep the mapping to machine code lightweight, Mu exclusively uses statements.
 Most statements map to a single instruction of machine code.

-[1] While it's designed to be memory-safe, and already performs many safety checks, the Mu compiler is still a work in progress and can currently corrupt memory just like C can.
-I estimate that it'll currently point out 90% of the mistakes you make.

 Since the x86 instruction set restricts how many memory locations an instruction can use, Mu makes registers explicit as well.
 Variables must be explicitly mapped to specific registers; otherwise they live in memory.
-While you have to do your own register allocation, Mu will helpfully point out[2] when you get it wrong.
+While you have to do your own register allocation, Mu will helpfully point out when you get it wrong.

-[2] Again, there are some known issues here at the moment.
-I estimate that it'll currently catch 95% of register allocation errors.

 Statements consist of 3 parts: the operation, optional _inouts_ and optional _outputs_.
 Outputs come before the operation name and `<-`.